 Gorgonzola has the Protected Geographical Status under the European law.
 It means that the complete production (cows and forage included) of the cheese should be done strictly in the registered areas.
 It is believed that it originated from a town called with the same name in Italy in the 10th century.

-- prosciutto crudo di San Daniele or any type of prosciutto crudo (with a normal slice, I am able to make 2 rolls)
+- 6 slices of prosciutto crudo or any ham (with a normal slice, I am able to make 2 rolls)

-- gorgonzola dolce or piccante (1/2 - 1 teaspoon per roll)
+- 6 teaspoons Gorgonzola dolce or piccante (1/2 teaspoon per roll)

-Peel and core the pear.
-Cut into small pieces, the same height as the prosciutto and just about a cm. thick.
+- Peel and core the pear.
+Cut into small pieces, the same height as the prosciutto and just about a centimeter thick.
 Do not cut them too much in advance because they oxidize fast.

-To make the rolls, lay the prosciutto flat on a plate, put one slice of pear and 1/2 - 1 teaspoon of gorgonzola beside it.
+- To make the rolls, lay the prosciutto flat on a plate, put one slice of pear and 1/2 teaspoon of gorgonzola beside it.
 Roll.
 Put a leaf of parsley on top to decorate.